CORRECTED-GLOBAL MARKETS-Deutsche Bank fine risk compounds miserable week for Europe

 "With higher yields and lower equities it has felt like there is no place to hide...
 But for us this is a short-term move and there is no reason to panic."

-The gap between both U.S. two and five-year note yields and 30-year bond yields widened to as much as 175.40 and 130.10 basis points respectively on Thursday, the steepest since late June
+The gap between U.S. five-year note yields and 30-year bond yields widened to as much as 130.10 basis points on Thursday, the steepest since June 27.

 Futures traders are now pricing in a 12 percent chance of a U.S. rate increase this month, down from 15 percent on Wednesday, according to the CME Group's FedWatch tool.
 Friday's consumer price inflation data is the next test for rates-focused traders.